 People remember more than 2,000 pictures with at least 90% accuracy.
 That means it only takes one good image to cement your brand in their mind forever.

-This is the major reason why my website design team spends so much time picking the right image for our clients, an image that is chosen keeping in mind the visitors and their behaviour.
+That’s why my website design team spends so much time picking the right image for our clients.

 How to Use Images to Boost Conversion Rate in 2018

 So how exactly can an image help you reach those conversion goals that you have planned for your website?

 First, let us quickly go through what conversion rate means for a website.

 It is the ratio of the number of visitors who have completed the desired goal on the website, (could be buying the product or services, contacting or may be subscribing for a newsletter) and total visitors who visited the site.

 t’d be legit to say that the conversion rate is the mission of creating a website.
 The essence of conversion is quite simple.

 Now there are more than one ways of creating an unforgettable experience when the visitors come to your website.
 Some of the most popular being seamless navigation, fast loading pages and compelling buttons and images.

 [tweet_box design=”default”]While 3 out of 4 of the above-mentioned techniques are mostly strategy based, the technique of using images for website conversions requires a perfect blend of strategy and creativity.[/tweet_box]